Carmen de Gurtubay: Personal life

+On 24 February 1948 she married John McKee-Norton, a Canadian expatriate living in England whom she met in the bar of the Hôtel Ritz Paris.
+In his memoirs John McKee-Norton states: I was interested, confused and intrigued, at this little Spanish woman, with the dark flashing eyes, and beautiful bony hands, with long red finger nails, like rubies.

+Carmen died in Paris in January 1959, where her remains are interred in the Montparnasse Cemetery.
+McKee-Norton died in Northampton, UK on 27 October 2009.

+Legacy

-In June 1997 the US House of Representatives Eizenstat Report into Nazi looting of Gold and Art Works during World War II refers to a report submitted by Carmen to the US Ambassador in Paris and states that: Carmen de Gurtubay was a very high placed Allied intelligence agent who risked her life both in Portugal and Spain during the war years.
+In June 1997 the U.S. House of Representatives Eizenstat Report into Nazi looting of Gold and Art Works during World War II refers to a report submitted by Carmen to the U.S. Ambassador in Paris, and states that: Carmen de Gurtubay was a very high placed Allied intelligence agent who risked her life both in Portugal and Spain during the war years.
 She was jailed several times at the behest of German agents, who basically had influenced the Portuguese and Spanish police to act on their behalf.

 In his book, Franco and the Axis Stigma, David Wingeate Pike refers to Carmen's investigation into the number of Germans in Spain in 1946, which she estimated at between 100,000 and 500,000 including 6,000 scientists and technicians.